-‘Seattle squeeze’ prequel: Three I-5 lanes and two viaduct ramps close this weekend
+Seattle Squeeze prequel: Three I-5 lanes and two viaduct ramps close this weekend

-The I-5 closure, at the Duwamish River bridge near Southcenter, comes a week ahead of the much-hyped three-week blockage of Highway 99 in central Seattle starting at 10 p.m.
+The I-5 closure, at the Duwamish River bridge near Southcenter, comes a week ahead of the much hyped three-week blockage of Highway 99 in Central Seattle starting at 10 p.m.
 Jan.
 11.

 The I-5 closure, at the Duwamish River bridge near Southcenter, comes a week before the much-hyped three-week blockage of Highway 99 in central Seattle starting at 10 p.m.
 Jan.
 11. The Alaskan Way Viaduct will permanently close that night and the replacement downtown tunnel won’t be ready for traffic for three weeks, as crews connect ramps between the tunnel and Highway 99.